dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-faqs.md

 <Expandable alt_header="Can I test my semantic models and metrics?">

 Yes!
-You can test your metrics in a few ways:
+You can validate your semantic nodes (semantic models, metrics, saved queries) in a few ways:

 - [Query and validate you metrics](/docs/build/metricflow-commands) in your development tool before submitting your code changes.
 - [Test and validate your metrics in CI](/docs/deploy/ci-jobs#test-metrics-in-ci) to ensure code changes made to dbt models don't break these metrics.